mileistone/study_resources/model/scene_text_recognition/survey.md

   - motivation
     - most existing methods directly encode a text image as a 1D sequence of features and then decode them to the predicted text, which implies that any text in an image is treated in the same direction such as from left to right by default.
 However, this is not true in the wild
   - solution & novelty
-    - suggest that the visual representation of an arbitrarily oriented character in a 2D image can be described in four directions: lef t → right, right → lef t, top → bottom and bottom → top
+    - suggest that the visual representation of an arbitrarily oriented character in a 2D image can be described in four directions: left → right, right → left, top → bottom and bottom → top
   - the devil in the details
     - none
 ### 2016
 - [CVPR2016] [Robust Scene Text Recognition with Automatic Rectification ](https://arxiv.org/abs/1603.03915)
   - **short summary**